dwyl/book/src/mvp/17-list_items.md

 Create the file with the path:
 `test/app/list_items_test.exs`
-and add the following code to it:
+and add the following test code to it:

 ```elixir